 Next, the oral surgeon will restore the empty tooth site by placing the dental implant post into its proper position in the jaw bone.
 An anesthetic will be administered to maximize comfort during the surgery, and the type used will have been determined by you and your surgeon during your initial consultation.
 All of our surgeons are highly trained in the administration of anesthesia, and dental implant placement is an outpatient procedure that should not take more than an hour or two.

 Once the implant has been placed, the surgical site will be closed, and you will begin the healing process.
 Some patients use a temporary prosthesis so that they do not have to go without teeth during this healing phase.
 Typically, a few months of healing time are required to allow the implant to integrate with the jaw bone.
 The oral surgeon will provide specific post-operative care instructions to ensure that the proper steps are taken to maximize implant success.
 A connective piece will eventually be attached to the dental implant post to anchor your new crown to the implant.
 Once your jaw has healed, your general dentist will attach the new tooth or bridge to the implant, and you can begin reaping the benefits of your new smile.

 If you are interested in learning more about dental implants or your upcoming procedure, please contact our office in Kennewick, WA.
 We would be happy to answer any questions you have and schedule your consultation with Drs.
-Teeples, Toponce, Cooper, or Reddinger.
+Teeples, Toponce, Cooper, Reddinger, or Black.